-The Science Department is staffed by an enthusiastic team of ten teachers and three laboratory technicians.
+The Science Department is staffed by an enthusiastic team of nine teachers and three laboratory technicians.
 The staff within the Department have a wide range of specialisms and backgrounds in Science, which allows them to teach the broad curricular to a high standard.

 I am fascinated by how humans utilise plants on a habitual basis and it is this fascination that drove me to study Botany at university.
 All my students are aware of my passion for plants and I fill with pride when someone in my class exclaims “Sir, plants are a lot more interesting than I thought they were!
 Mr Jon Grant, Head of Science, Head of Biology

 The aims are:

 To ensure all pupils achieve their potential

 To develop all students’ interest in Science through the use of a wide range of activities in lessons.

 To ensure that all students are taught in a challenging but friendly environment, where their individual needs are met.

 Years 7 and 8 are taught General Science which is broken down into Biology, Chemistry and Physics topics.
 Pupils follow the ‘Activate Key Stage 3’ Science course for the 2014 curriculum.
 At the end of Year 8, pupils are set ready for the start of Year 9 according to ability and achievement.